Sailing superstitions

 Both these types of clouds are often the vanguard of a warm-weather front.
 As we know, warm fronts can bring unpredictable gusty winds and squalls as well as lots of rain.

-So again, these types of superstitions can perhaps be better classified as proverbs because they are based on some factual information that has proven to be true in many instances and is backed up by some good old fashion science…
+So again, these types of superstitions can perhaps be better classified as proverbs because they are based on some factual information that has proven to be true in many instances and is backed up by some good old-fashioned science…

 Women on boats

-It needs no mention that women are great sailors in today\’s world.
-None more so than Tracy Edwards and her 1990 Whitbread Round the World Race crew who were arguably the vanguard of women sailors.
+It needs no mention that women are great sailors.
+None more so than Tracy Edwards and her 1990 Whitbread Round the World Race crew, arguably the vanguard of women sailors.

 But this was not always the belief among mariners.
 Women were not allowed on naval vessels at all and only begrudgingly on commercial vessels.